Common Post-Operative Instructions

 Did your child just have a tooth extracted?

 If so, the area where the tooth was extracted will be numb for approximately two to three hours.
 Please make sure that your child doesn't harm themselves by biting or sucking their lips, tongue, and cheeks.
-To ensure no problems with bleeding, your child doesn't have to brush their teeth that evening , and should avoid drinking from a straw or spitting for the rest of the day.
+To ensure no problems with bleeding, your child doesn't have to brush their teeth that evening and should avoid drinking from a straw or spitting for the rest of the day.
 These actions may dislodge the healing clot.
-Drinking from a regular cup is best, and if your child feels like spitting just have it come out the side and wipe it with a napkin.
+Drinking from a regular cup is best, and if your child feels like spitting just have it come out the side of the mouth and wipe it with a napkin.
 Avoid hot and spicy foods: something cold and soft would be more soothing.

 Some bleeding is normal but we've taken steps to minimize this by putting Gel foam (a coagulant) into the extraction socket and having your child bite on gauze until the bleeding stops.
 It may be necessary to change the gauze once or twice at home depending on the level of bleeding observed.
 Sometimes saliva mixes with a little blood, giving the illusion of more bleeding than actually occurring.

 Over the counter pain medication (Children's Tylenol or Motrin) may be taken as needed.
-Avoid strenuous exercise or physical activity the day of the extraction.
+Avoid strenuous exercise or physical activity on the day of the extraction.